shanedunne/wild_campers/README.md

 - **Location Summaries**: Summaries for each location
 - **Login System**: The ability to create an account, login and logout
+- **Admin Dashboard**: The admin account can delete users and create and delete categories.

 ## Pages
 ### Index / Home